Skip to content

 To create such a development and execution environment, several problems had to be solved.
 Behavior is the most complex part of software and therefore the source of most obscure errors.
 To replace coding based on continuous testing of conditions (if-then-else and case statements) we needed a new method and also an environment that allows for its implementation.
 The method used by StateWORKS is well known: modeling with state machines.
 To be successful, the method has also had to solve the problems of designing systems of state machines.
 The virtual environment is the base of a development and execution environment.
 The intimate meaning of those few sentences above are discussed in the book.

 We must stress that the method proposed is not merely another way of programming finite state machines, embedded in other software, for certain applications — or parts of applications — which very obviously could use them.
-We are proposing a major re-think about the way to design software, in which most of the usual “control-flow” coding is avoided, and the state machine concept is pushed much farther than before, so as to take a predominant part in the design process.
+We are proposing a major re-think about the way to design software, in which most of the usual “control-flow” coding is avoided, and the state machine concept is pushed much farther than before, to take a predominant part in the design process.

 We have written this book about a topic that has occupied us for several years.
 All co-authors contributed, although in different ways.
-F. Wagner who invented the Vfsm concept wrote most of the text in the book.
+F. Wagner who invented the VFSM concept wrote most of the text in the book.
 R. Schmuki’s achievement has been in the design and implementation of the RTDB, which is the heart of the StateWORKS runtime system.
 P. Wolstenholme’s deep understanding of control system problems was a constant inspiration to improve the tools and the text.
 T. Wagner introduced some fresh air in the established environment forcing us to re-think several “obvious” concepts, which led to several improvements of the tools and text.

 The book uses “we” instead of an impersonal form.
 In rare cases, “I” is used to express my personal view: though it is my (F. Wagner’s) view, the co-authors obviously support it or at least have not protested too strongly.